Anmol-Baranwal/Awesome-Illustrations-4Projects/README.md

    - Commit the changes and make a pull request
 5. In case if you are contributing other than the illustrations, feel free to remove the pull request template.

-**Important:** If you are looking to get started then check some of the existing illustration websites like craftwork, uistore, etc.
+**Important:** In case you are searching for new illustrations to add to the repository collection, I recommend taking a look at [this resource](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects/issues/43).
+It contains a collection of illustrations for those who are eager to make their contributions and join the creative journey.

 ---